 Religion, in particular Baptist Evangelical and Fundamentalist religion, has been the essence of my life, from my youth up.
 My being is so intertwined with religion that the two are quite inseparable.
-My life has been shaped and molded by religion and religion touches virtually ever fiber of my being.
+My life has been shaped and molded by religion and religion touches virtually every fiber of my being.

-To say that the Church was my life would be an understatement.
-As I have come to see, the Church was actually my mistress and my adulterous affair with her was at the expense of my wife, children, and my own self-worth.
+To say that the church was my life would be an understatement.
+As I have come to see, the Church was actually my mistress, and my adulterous affair with her was at the expense of my wife, children, and my own self-worth.

-The Church robbed me of so much of my life and I have no intention of allowing her to have one more moment of my time.
+The church robbed me of so much of my life and I have no intention of allowing her to have one more moment of my time.
 Life is too short.
 I am dying.
 We all are.
 I don’t want to waste what is left of my life chasing after things I now see to be vain and empty.

 I have always been known as a reader, a student of the Bible.
 I have read thousands of books in my lifetime and the knowledge gained from my reading and studies have led me to some conclusions about religion, particularly the Fundamentalist, Evangelical religion that played such a prominent part in my life.

 I can no longer wholeheartedly embrace the doctrines of the Evangelical, Fundamentalist faith.
-I do not believe in the inerrancy of Scripture nor do I accept as fact the common Evangelical belief of the inspiration of Scripture.
+Particularly, I do not believe in the inerrancy of Scripture nor do I accept as fact the common Evangelical belief of the inspiration of Scripture.

 Coming to this conclusion has forced me to reevaluate many of the doctrines I have held as true over these many years.
 I have concluded that I have been misinformed, poorly taught, and sometimes lied to.
 I can no longer accept as true many of the doctrines I once believed.